superboum/udptest/README.md

 You have to authorize all UDP traffic on your test server (be careful to add a DMZ if you're behind a NAT).

+This app has been successfully tested on DigitalOcean servers.

 ## Compile

 Sorry, does not follow golang best practises...